justb4/justobjects.nl/content/drafts/index.md

 OSGeo.nl was established on Dec 2, 2011.
 So 10 years and wtill going strong.
 As we were in a new wave, had a small online event.
-Below the epic picture (by Arnulf Christl) taken aat the GIN Congres Utrecht where we got together to start OSGeo.nl.
+Below the epic picture (by Arnulf Christl) taken at the GIN Congres Utrecht where we got together to start OSGeo.nl.

 {{< a-img data-href="https://osgeo.nl/" data-src="/uploads/2022/osgeonl-founding.jpg" data-caption="OSGeo.nl Founding Mothers and Fathers - 2011" >}}